1. The idea to adapt Victor Hugo's Notre Dame de Paris came from the directors, Gary Trousdale and Kirk Wise, who loved the original story.

 6. ''Helfire'', one of the darkest Disney songs ever written, was almost cut from the film.

 It stayed, and works as a contrast with ''Heaven's Light''.
-Both are distorted love confessions as Quasimodo thought of Esmeralda as perfect angel instead of a person and Frollo thought of Esmeralda as something demoniac to posess.
+Both are distorted love confessions as Quasimodo thought of Esmeralda as perfect angel instead of a person and Frollo thought of her as something demoniac to posess.

 7. While Frollo is trying to say it's not his fault that his infatuated with Esmeralda, the chorus sings ''Mea culpa, mea maxima culpa'' which is roughtly translated from latin to: ''My fault, all my fault''.